autogrid-galloway/autogrid-galloway/README.md

 - 👋 Hi, I’m Billy Galloway
-- 👀 I’m interested in Python, Linux, Kubernetes, and Automating all the things.
+- 👀 I’m interested in Python, Linux, Kubernetes, and automating all the things.

 <!---